 3. Enough dynamic resistance to carry fluctuating loads.

 Following figure shows design inputs and outputs of a gear design.

 The designed gear system should fit within a space limit.
-So the designer could say if he sums pitch diameters of the mating gears, it should be less than or equal to allowable space limit as shown in figure below.
+So the designer could say if he sums pitch diameters of the mating gears, it should be less than or equal to allowable space limit as shown in Fig 3.

 The blue rectangle represents space on which gear should get fit.
 One can take 80% of width of this space as allowable width for gear design.
 So following is the relation obtained by this condition.

 We also know speed ratio of gears, this will lead to one more relation in terms of pitch circle diameters.

 By solving above 2 equations simultaneously we can obtain pitch circle diameters of both the gears.

 Here we will understand how to determine number of teeth on both the gears.
 To do this we have to assume number of teeth on one gear(T1), say the smaller gear.
 Now using the relation given below we can determine number of teeth on other gear,T2.

 So we got number of teeth on both the gears, but one should also check for a phenomenon called interference if gear system has to have a smooth operation.
 Interference happens when gear teeth has got profile below base circle.
 This will result high noise and material removal problem.
 This phenomenon is shown in Fig 4.